bitkap/Bitkap_tests/todos/ReadMe.md

 A to-do list app lets you write, organize, and reprioritize your tasks more efficiently.
 They also let you attach notes, links, and files to a task, and many let you see when someone else has completed a task.
 In many ways, a good to-do app is the ultimate productivity app.

-The objectif here is to build a Mobile Todo list application.
+The goal here is to build a mobile Todo list application with Flutter.

 ## list of features